aike/mider/README.md

 # mider
 simple command-line MIDI messaging tool

-## Description
+## DESCRIPTION
-This is a command line tool for testing and controlling MIDI-compatible devices and software.
+This is a command line tool for testing and controlling MIDI devices and software.
 With detailed help and runtime display, you can easily send MIDI messages without referring to the specification documents.
 Many abbreviations are available, allowing you to execute commands with short inputs.
+Not support MIDI 2.0.

 ## FEATURES
 - list MIDI devices